salmannnsajid/text-to-speech-react/README.md

 # text-to-speech-react

-A simple text to speech react app build using SpeechSynthesisUtterance API
+A Simple Text to Speech React App Using Web Speech API

 inspired by https://github.com/zolomohan/text-to-speech